-Improve Student Centered Instruction: HTHMA staffed the position of EL Teacher and HTH schools continued to staff the position of a central Director of EL Learning to support and oversee EL instruction at all HTH schools.
+Improve Student Centered Instruction: HTH SBC staffed the position of EL Teacher at all of the school sites, and HTH schools continued to staff the position of a central Director of EL Learning to support and oversee EL instruction at all HTH schools.
 EL Teachers provide professional learning experiences focused on explicit vocabulary development for teachers.
 They also provide additional academic support and services for EL students.
 Additionally, EL teachers are responsible for coordinating services and the reclassification process and for outreach to families of EL students.
 Families and students report high levels of satisfaction with this additional support and focus on instruction for EL students.
+HTH SBCs English Learner Progress Indicator is: Low.